Traffic Congestion Problems & Solutions: A Submission to the UK Government Urban Congestion Inquiry

 As can be seen, these begin with interventions requiring only a low level of capital investment, before moving on to those which require an increasing degree of public and/or private sector investment.
 We will look at each in turn, before finishing by looking at the role of transport in health and welfare and providing some concluding thoughts.

 The one-hit solution

-One often hears suggestions that congestion may be solved with one big idea:
+It is often incorrectly suggested that congestion may be solved with one big idea, such as:

 - Widen roads